-The Yoga training for the classical yoga teacher starts in August 2019!
+The next Yoga training for the classical yoga teacher starts in August 2021!

 Would you like to deepen your yoga practice?

 You would like to know more about the various exercises and their applications in private and professional life?

 Are you interested in the philosophical background of the yoga trend?

 In the 2-year yoga training for the classic yoga teacher, you will learn everything you need to know for the private and professional use of yoga and yoga exercises.
 Yoga is taught in the traditional way of India: “satsanga” means to sit down and deepen spiritual issues together.
 Lectures, questions and discussions lead to a better understanding of the theory.